divy-07/piazza-downloader-NG/README.md

 # Piazza-resources-downloader-NG

 Provides a tool to download all resources linked in the Piazza resources panel.

-Updated to work as of April 28, 2022.
-Feel free to let me know if it's not working anymore.
+## Improvements in this fork
+As of April 09, 2025, this fork has been updated to work with the latest Piazza API changes.
+The following improvements have been made:

+- Fixed login errors by adding CSRF support.
+- Save files with correct filetype extension if not provided in the filename.
+   - Supported filetypes: `pdf`, `jpg`, `png`, `zip`, `doc`, `docx`, `csv`, `json`, `mp3`.
+   - Rest will default to no file extension (unless already specified in file name).

 ## Getting started